-- the English Language Requirement - JOUR 0477.00: Journalism Internship science.
+- the English Language Requirement - JOUR 0477.00: Journalism Internship

+All students must take one full credit in Canadian history, Canadian Studies or Canadian political science.
 In certain circumstances, this requirement may be waived, with the permission of the Director.
 A list of the courses which meet this requirement is found at the beginning of the Degree Requirements -- Journalism section.
-See page 119.
+See page 110.